guilherme-pombo/PhilosophyLSTM/README.md

 # PhilosophyLSTM
 Can a LSTM philosophise?
 Answer: Not really haha.
 Training a LSTM on Plato's "The Republic".
-Inspired after reading Andrej Karpathy's arcticle on LSTMs http://karpathy.github.io/2015/05/21/rnn-effectiveness/
+Inspired after reading Andrej Karpathy's arcticle on LSTMs http://karpathy.github.io/2015/05/21/rnn-effectiveness/ .
+Basically what we're training is a character-level language model.
+"We feed the LSTM a chunk of text and ask it to model the probability distribution of the next character in the sequence given a sequence of previous characters.
+This will then allow us to generate new text one character at a time."

 # Notes